data301-2020-winter1/course-project-group_6003/images/README.md

-This directory will have the sources/references to all the images(if any) used in the analysis.
+This directory will have the sources/references of all the images(if any) used in the analysis.